 Findings from the Tushirikiane mobile health (mHealth) HIV self-testing pragmatic trial with refugee adolescents and youth living in informal settlements in Kampala,

 Logie, Carmen H., Okumu, Moses, Berry, Isha, Hakiza, Robert, Baral, Stefan D., Kibuuka Musoke, Daniel, Nakitende, Aidah, Mwima, Simon, Kyambadde, Peter, Loutet, Miranda, Batte, Shamilah, Lester, Richard, Neema, Stella, Newby, Katie and Mbuagbaw, Lawrence, (2023).
 Findings from the Tushirikiane mobile health (mHealth) HIV self-testing pragmatic trial with refugee adolescents and youth living in informal settlements in Kampala,.
-International AIDS Society, N/A-N/A
+International AIDS Society, e26185-n/a

 Document type: